 As part of the Level 1 Land-based Studies course you will be given support in moving into the industry.
 You may wish to progress onto the Level 2 Animal Care course, subject to meeting the minimum entry requirements, and having demonstrated commitment to learning.

-Mondays, Fridays, plus one day at the weekend.
+Two weekdays, plus one day at the weekend, every week.
 16-18 year olds requiring English or Maths classes will additionally need to attend lessons at the Buckinghamshire College Group.

 Students should have a minimum of Entry 3 Maths and English or GCSE grades at 1-2/E-G. All students need to be enthusiastic, complete a successful interview, plus attend every day of a hands-on trial week.